artificialwit/knowledge-base/Generative AI/Glossary.md

 #### Decision-Making Crunching
 AI agents evaluating multiple factors before making decisions.
 - Example: Your AI agent processing workflows, API calls, and business rules to determine the next action.

+## Vertical AI vs AI Agents
+### Vertical AI
+refers to AI systems designed for specific industries or domains, such as healthcare, finance, or manufacturing.
+These AI models are highly specialized, trained on domain-specific data, and optimized for tasks like medical diagnosis, fraud detection, or predictive maintenance.
+Vertical AI is typically built with a deep understanding of industry challenges, regulations, and workflows, making it highly effective but less flexible outside its intended domain.

+### AI Agents
+on the other hand, are autonomous systems that can interact with environments, make decisions, and perform tasks based on user inputs, rules, or learned behavior.
+Unlike Vertical AI, which is specialized, AI agents can be more dynamic, adapting to different contexts by integrating various models and logic.
+These agents can automate workflows, call APIs, process natural language, and execute actions across multiple domains, making them versatile for business automation, personal assistance, and task management.